Screw Learning, I Have Phlebotinum!

 - An episode of Adventures of Sonic the Hedgehog centres around a "Genius Chip" that does this, and a Sonic Sez about how this doesn't work in real life, and you're going to have to study.

-- The normally-idiotic Grimlock does this to himself by accident in Transformers Generation One, becoming immensely intelligent but finding it hard to fit in with the other Dinobots.
+- The normally-idiotic Grimlock does this to himself by accident in The Transformers, becoming immensely intelligent but finding it hard to fit in with the other Dinobots.
 He eventually transfers his intelligence to the Technobots (after building them in about five minutes) and returns to his normal idiot self.

 - Strangely, this is probably the all-round smartest action on this page as a result of this trope.

 - Notably averted in Mighty Max.
 Dr. Zygote, after inventing a machine that manipulates evolution, uses it on himself to become a huge-brained "man of tomorrow".
 Once he's done this... he's harmless: he has acquired new powers, but he doesn't know how to use them.
 Sure enough, a dozen episodes later, Zygote is back and has made some practice with his powers.

 - In the first Ben 10 series, when Ben transforms into Greymatter, he gains intelligence and the ability to construct machines out of spare parts.
 In Ben 10: Alien Force, his Brainstorm form doesn't appear to gain any building knowledge, but does gain an extremely large vocabulary and the desire to show off all of it.

 - An episode of Galaxy High had Doyle use "Brain Blasters" to make himself excel at any subject in school.
 It was their Drugs Are Bad episode, so....

 - An episode of Jimmy Two-Shoes had Beezy get affected by a machine that Heloise intended to use on herself.